-Over the years, Nicole has served on many advisory boards including the Florida Governor’s Diabetes Advisory Council, the NIH Council of Public Representatives and the national boards for both the American Diabetes Association and JDRF.
-She is a recipient of the Charles H. Best Medal for Distinguished Service in the Cause of Diabetes from the American Diabetes Association; the C. Everett Koop Medal for Health Promotion from the American Diabetes Association; and has been recognized by the University of Pittsburgh Graduate School of Public Health and Regent University.
+Nicole has been recognized for her work around the world.
+She is a recipient of the Charles H. Best Medal for Distinguished Service in the Cause of Diabetes, the C. Everett Koop Medal for Health Promotion, and has been recognized by the University of Pittsburgh Graduate School of Public Health as a Legacy Laureate and Regent University as a Distinguished Alumni.

 She has a Doctor of Public Health degree, as well as master’s degrees in Public Health and Communication.